CodingInLondon/bitcoinmining-creative-uses/README.md

 The file `List.md` is a collection of concrete examples recording how it looked like at the time, starting with the integration with the electricity grid but also all sorts of other industries.

+This list is an ongoing research work in preparation of a book.
+Contributions welcome!